Maintenance orders and agreements

-The District Court in making a maintenance order can direct that the payment under the order be made to the District Court Clerk if the court considers that it would be proper to do so.
+The District Court in making a maintenance order can direct that the payment under the order be made to the District Court clerk if the court considers that it would be proper to do so.
 The Circuit Court may as part of its order direct that a maintenance order is payable through the District Court.
 The District Court has a fully computerised payments system for the receipt and transmission of payments received.
-All payments received are immediately dispatched to the receiving spouse on the day received.
-A fully computerised print out of all payments is available to either party on request.

-Under Irish law, there is no clean break from the obligation to support one's spouse and children, or for civil partners to support each other.
+Under Irish law, there is no clean break from the obligation to support one's spouse/civil partner and children.
 A clause in a separation agreement stating that a spouse/civil partner will not seek maintenance in the future or seek increased maintenance is unenforceable.
 The spouse/civil partner can apply for a maintenance order and a court will consider this application, particularly if the circumstances of the parties have changed or the spouse/civil partner who executed the agreement did not have legal advice at the time.

 A divorced spouse can also apply to a court for a maintenance order or a variation of a maintenance order after the divorce decree has been granted.
 Similarly, a former civil partner can apply to the court for a maintenance order or a variation of a maintenance order after the dissolution decree has been granted.
 The only bar to an application is where the spouse/civil partner applying for the order in respect of themselves (and not any dependent children) has remarried or entered into a new civil partnership.

-If you wish to appeal the decision of the court about a maintenance order, you can do so within 14 days or apply to the court for an extension of time to appeal.
+If you wish to appeal the decision of the District Court about a maintenance order, you can do so within 14 days or apply to the Circuit Court for an extension of time to appeal.
 You should seek legal advice regarding your appeal.

 If both parties agree, the amount of maintenance to be paid can be agreed between the parties.
 If the parties cannot agree on the amount of maintenance to be paid, it will be necessary to apply to the District or Circuit Court, depending on the amount of maintenance that is sought.

-It is advisable to update weekly maintenance payments annually.
-Where maintenance orders have been made through the courts, either party can at a later date apply to the court to have the amount varied.
-(Varied means having the amount increased or decreased) or discharged (discharged means the maintenance obligation is ended).
-In order to do this, you will require a variation order.
+It is advisable to review weekly maintenance payments annually.
+Where maintenance orders have been made through the courts, either party can at a later date apply to the court to have the amount varied (varied means having the amount increased or decreased) or discharged (discharged means the maintenance obligation is ended).
+In order to do this, you will require a variation or discharge order.

-If the other parent/spouse/civil partner lives abroad, you should contact the Central Authority for Maintenance Recovery (see 'Where to apply').
-You must have an address for the other party in order that a summons can be served.
+If the other parent/spouse/civil partner lives abroad, you should contact the Central Authority for Maintenance Recovery (see 'Contacts' below).
+You must have an address for the other party.
 This process may be lengthy but generally involves no legal costs.

 A person seeking a maintenance order can go to their local District Court and get the Court Clerk to issue a maintenance summons against the other spouse.
 Information on applying for maintenance and the forms used is available on the Courts Service website.

 Legal advice and representation is always advisable.
 To enquire whether you are eligible for Legal Aid, you can contact your nearest law centre.
 Legal Aid is not free and everyone must pay a contribution towards costs unless those costs are waived.